pd9333/elm-time2/README.md

 ## Observe daylight saving time

-This package also tries to observes daylight saving time, especially the `toParts` and `fromParts` functions.
+This package also tries to observes daylight saving time, see `toParts` and `fromParts`.